Trump Was Almost What America Needed

 For example, Trump appointed a known white supremacist with unpopular views among most sane white people, Steve Bannon, to be his strategist.
 Hence the very popular "Muslim ban" that went over well internationally.
 Trump appointed Ben Carson, a neurosurgeon, to be in charge of HUD, a housing social program that Carson publicly said he doesn’t believe in before receiving the job.
 I really can’t see how this could end well.
 Trump also appointed a bloodthirsty, psychopathic warhawk James “Mad Dog” Mattis, to be his Secretary of Defense.
 Mattis has openly stated once that it is fun to shoot people.
 ‘Like’ an imbecilic man-child who should never be president, Trump was quoted as saying he picked him partially because he loved his nickname “Mad Dog”.
 Be prepared for more needless bloodshed as we make America great again.
 One way or another, this administration will go out with a bang.

 But wait, there’s more.
 Trump appointed infamous reality TV villain Omarosa Manigault initially as his liaison with the black community and African American affairs.
 Officially and now that he is president her exact title is White House director of communications for the Office of Public Liaison.
 Rumor has it she will still be appearing on reality TV in the future.
 And most controversially he appointed billionaire donor Betsy Devoe to be Secretary of Education.
 She has very controversial views, is pro charter schools and has no knowledge of public school education.
 In fact, she’s made public statements that would make anyone with sense understand that she shouldn’t work in education.
 Teachers all over the country were incensed.
 Senator Al Franken and several others tried to block her but Mike Pence flew in to push her through with a tie breaking vote.
 Pence offered no insight to her qualifications.
 Mikey boy can just be counted on to push through whatever Trump wants.
 And I suppose Pence was another pick, just early on.
 Mike Pence.
 Is he someone anyone liked at all?
 Part of the country was so glamoured by Trump that no one considered anything else that came with him.
-Like his awful picks of people no one would vote for.
+Like his awful picks of people no one would vote for standing alone.
 Mike Pence?
 Is he someone that should be our President should anything happen to Trump?
 President Pence?
 The whole thing still feels surreal like an alternate universe where things that just shouldn't be happening are happening.

 Trump Is Right And Wrong About The Media

 Another thing Trump is right about but again, the wrong messenger is what he says about the media.
 Trump rants how the media is fake.
 Talk about the establishment hiding truth in plain sight with distraction.
 Believe it or don't, Trump is right about the media.
 Much of our news is fake.
 German journalist Udo Ulfkotte, American journalist and political adviser Naomi Watts and others have publicly admitted what goes on behind the scenes and that much of the media is orchestrated and influenced by intelligence agencies or corporate entities.
 And also, many things are covered up or purposely never discussed.
 Just not for any of the things Trump says.
 That is one of the scary things about Trump.
-He uses the truth to spread falsehoods.
+He uses the untold truth to spread his own falsehoods.
 It's a psychological trap.
 Con artists use that stratagem all the time.
 Trump says a lot of things that people subconsciously may feel is true but no politician was brave enough to say.
 It just should not be coming from that guy.

 Earlier before election day, Trump went ranting around that the whole political election process is rigged, and then he won the election via the electoral college.
 What an unprecedented, dangerous situation this is.
 Truly, this is one for the ages.